FreeCAD/FreeCAD-documentation/wiki/PartDesign_InvoluteGear.md

 ## Limitations

 -   It is currently not possible to adjust the tooth thickness.
 Tooth and tooth space are distributed equally on the pitch circle.
 Thus the only way to control backlash is to adjust the center distance in a gear paring.
 -   There is currently no [undercut](https://www.tec-science.com/mechanical-power-transmission/involute-gear/undercut/) in the generated gear profile.
 That means gears with a low number of teeth can interfere with the teeth of the mating gear.
 The lower limit depends on the **Pressure Angle** and is around 17 teeth for 20° and 32 for 14.5°.
-Most practical application tolerate missing under cut for gears a little smaller than this theoretical limit, though.
+Most practical applications tolerate a missing undercut for gears a little smaller than this theoretical limit though.

 ## Tutorials